St. Louis County Bedsores Lawyer

 Bedsores develop when a patient lays in the same position for too long.
 Simply moving or rotating a patient so that the pressure is on another part of the body is enough to prevent these wounds.
 As a result, immobile or unconscious patients are at the greatest risk.

 With proper care, bedsores are entirely avoidable.
 However, when uncaring or overworked staff fail to move or rotate an immobile patient, bedsores could develop quickly.
 If your loved one has suffered bedsores, a discussion with a seasoned injury attorney could inform you of their legal rights.
 A St. Louis County bedsores lawyer could help your loved one recover monetary damages for the injuries they sustained.

-Stages of Bedsore Wounds
+What Are the Stages of Bedsore Wounds?

 Bedsores occur when pressure prevents the free flow of blood through the skin.
 When this pressure blocks oxygen from the affected area, sores can quickly form.
 These legions can occur in a matter of hours, quickly growing in severity.
 In fact, there are four stages of bedsores, with Stage 1 being the least severe and Stage 4 being the most severe.

 A Stage 1 bedsore is the mildest form of pressure wound.
 These typically affect only the outermost layer of skin.
 These injuries can cause spots of pain, itching, or burning.

 When a bedsore reaches beyond the external layer of skin, it is classified as Stage 2.
 At this point, the bedsore results in an open wound or blister.
 Stage 2 bedsores are notably painful.